tardate/LittleArduinoProjects/Electronics101/nRF24Breakout/README.md

 * I didn't allow space between the 2x4 pin header and the pin labels (with the pin adapter installed, the labels are partially obscured)
 * the board size does not match the nRF24 unit very well (the module overlaps the edge of the board).
 I think the module might be better rotated 90˚.

+See [nRF24/PingPong](../playground/nRF24/PingPong), my first shot at using the adapters for real.
+They worked great!

 ## Construction

 See the [KiCad project](./kicad_project/nrf24_breakout.pro) for all the details.
 Here's the result: